Joy in the Wilderness: Finding Steadfast Hope When Life Feels Like One Long Delay

 Why Chasing Happiness Leaves You Empty

-- Relationships to validate us.
+• Relationships to validate you.

-- Possessions to soothe the ache.
+• Possessions to soothe your inner ache.

-- Substances to numb our feelings completely.
+• Substances to numb your feelings completely.

-I’ll tell you because I’ve done it.
 Chasing happiness never works because happiness is tied to your circumstances.
 When life goes up, so does your mood.
 But when life dips, your sense of worth, hope, and peace always comes crashing down with it.

 The world says “follow your heart” and “do what makes you happy.”
-And yet, the Bible never tells us to chase happiness.
-Instead, it tells us to pursue joy.
-Why do you think that is?
+And yet, the Bible never says chase happiness.
+Instead, it says you ought to pursue joy.

 Joy: What the Bible Actually Says